Does Hot Tub Water Evaporate?

 How do I stop my hot tub water evaporating

-Covering the hot tub with your hot tub cover whenever it is not in use will help to reduce the amount of water lost through evaporation considerably.
+Covering the hot tub with your hot tub cover whenever it is not in use will help considerably reduce the amount of water lost through evaporation.

 As stated above, much of the evaporated water will condense on the underside of the cover and drip back into the hot tub.

-If you do not have a hot tub cover then I would suggest that you buy one.
-Not only will this save water loss but, perhaps even more importantly, it will help reduce your electricity consumption by maintaining the hot tub’s temperature.
+If you do not have a hot tub cover, I suggest that you buy one.
+Not only will this save water loss, but perhaps even more importantly, it will help reduce your electricity consumption by maintaining the hot tub’s temperature.

-If you do not have a cover you can obtain expert advice and buy a qood quality cover for your hot tub with free delivery to many US states from Florida Spa Covers.
+If you do not have a cover, you can obtain expert advice and buy a good-quality cover for your hot tub from Florida Spa Covers, which offers free delivery to many US states.

-Florida Spa Covers can supply custom hot tub covers to your specification or by giving them the make and model of your hot tub they can supply one made specifically for it.
-Check out Florida Spa Covers website.
+Florida Spa Covers can supply custom hot tub covers to your specifications, or if you give them the make and model of your hot tub, they can supply one made specifically for it.
+Check out Florida Spa Covers’ website.

 You can also buy replacement hot tub covers on Amazon – various are available to choose from.